 Here the cat action shots show the kind of improvement you will see if your own cat photography because of practice and the fact I was advised to use a specific (faster) setting on my camera.

 Will these tips help you take better action shots of your feline family?
-If you have any questions, please put them in the comments.
+If you have any questions, let me know in the comments.